testingbot/testingbot-cypress-cli/README.md

 $ npm install -g testinbot-cypress-cli
 ```

+To use the CLI in combination with [TestingBot Tunnel](https://testingbot.com/support/other/tunnel), you will need to have JDK8 (or higher) installed.
+TestingBot Tunnel is used to connect TestingBot's browser grid with your local computer or network.

 ### Configure

 Once the CLI is installed, you'll need to point it to a configuration file.